-- Do not need to consider budget – The Queen Tempurpedic Cloud Supreme Breeze mattress is $3,599, over 5 times more expensive than the Tuft & Needle mattress.
+- You do not need to consider budget – The Queen Tempurpedic Cloud Supreme Breeze mattress is $3,599, nearly 5 times more expensive than the Tuft & Needle mattress.
 Number aside though, this is a great option if you are looking for that classic memory foam feel with the high quality that a Tempurpedic will provide.

 For more information on Tempurpedic check out Tempurpedic on US-Mattress.com.